 The Building Act 2011 has been effective since the 2nd of April 2012.
-It has had an effect on the way you apply for and receive approvals to build.
-The new act has also introduced a new fee structure - see link in related information section below.
+It has influenced the way you apply for and receive approvals to build.
+The Act has also introduced a new fee structure - see link in related information section below.

 The Building Regulations 2012 that accompany the Act set out strict timeframes within which a Permit Authority (Shire of Broome) is required to process the various applications for Permits.
 These are 25 working days for uncertified applications and 10 days for certified applications.